The Terminal: Plot

 Viktor Navorski, a traveler from Krakozhia, arrives at New York City's John F. Kennedy International Airport and learns that a coup d'état has occurred in his country while he was in the air.
 The United States does not recognize Krakozhia's new government, rendering Viktor's passport invalid and leaving him unable to either enter the United States or return to Krakozhia.
-U.S. Customs and Border Protection seizes his passport and return ticket, pending resolution of the issue, leaving him stranded at the airport with only his luggage and a Planters peanut can in his possession.
+U.S. Customs and Border Protection seizes his passport and return ticket pending resolution of the issue, leaving him stranded at the airport with only his luggage and a Planters peanut can in his possession.

 Frank Dixon, the Acting Field Commissioner of the airport, instructs Viktor to stay in the transit lounge until the issue is resolved, but he becomes determined to make Viktor someone else's problem.
-He tries to tempt Viktor to leave illegally by ordering guards away from the exit for five minutes, but it fails.
-Dixon then tries to persuade Viktor to claim asylum, but Viktor refuses, as he is not afraid of returning to his own country.

 Viktor finds a gate under renovation and makes it his home.
-Being considered for a promotion, Dixon becomes increasingly obsessed with getting rid of Viktor.
-Meanwhile, Viktor begins reading guidebooks in order to learn English.
+Being considered for a promotion, Dixon becomes increasingly obsessed with getting rid of him.

-He has repeated encounters with Gupta Rajan, a grumpy elderly janitor, with whom he slowly forms a bond.
-He also befriends Joe Mulroy, a baggage handler who plays poker, betting lost luggage items.
-Enrique Cruz, a food service truck driver, provides Viktor with free meals in exchange for helping him woo Dolores Torres, an immigration officer whom Viktor has befriended.
+Viktor has repeated encounters with Gupta Rajan, a grumpy elderly janitor, with whom he slowly forms a bond.
+He also befriends Joe Mulroy, a baggage handler.
+Enrique Cruz, a food service truck driver, provides Viktor with free meals in exchange for helping him with Dolores Torres, an immigration officer whom Viktor has befriended.
+With Viktor's help, Enrique eventually marries Dolores.

 Viktor shows skill at construction work when he remodels a wall in a terminal undergoing renovation.
 The airport contractors assume he is an employee and pay him under the table.
 He also begins a relationship with Amelia, a flight attendant who is also entangled with a married government official.

-During a visit from his superiors, Dixon enlists Viktor's help in communicating with a Russian man who is desperately attempting to bring medicine home to his dying father.
-Dixon is determined to refuse the man because of a paperwork issue, which Viktor helps the young man circumvent, incensing and embarrassing Dixon, who threatens Viktor and tells him he will never allow him to enter the United States.
-This incident is witnessed by Dixon's superiors, who give him a look of contempt before leaving, while Viktor becomes a legend amongst the terminal employees for helping the man and standing up to Dixon.
+During a visit from his superiors, Dixon enlists Viktor's help in communicating with a Russian man who is attempting to bring medicine home to his dying father.
+Dixon is determined to confiscate the medicine because of a paperwork issue, which Viktor helps the man circumvent.
+This humiliates Dixon, who threatens Viktor that he will never let him enter the United States.
+Viktor becomes a legend amongst the terminal employees for helping the man and standing up to Dixon.